Rules & Regulations of the Connecticut Bar Examining Committee

 Art.
 V-8.

 The committee shall meet at such time and place as may be fixed by the chairperson to determine the results of the examination and announce the names of the applicants recommended for admission to the bar.
-The administrative director shall certify the names of the applicants who are recommended for admission to the bar and the Office of the Chief Court Administrator shall notify the clerks of the superior court for each Judicial District and the press.
+The director shall certify the names of the applicants who are recommended for admission to the bar and the Office of the Chief Court Administrator shall notify the clerks of the superior court for each Judicial District and the press.Art.
+V-9.

-The administrative director shall notify each applicant of his or her results on the examination.
+The director shall notify each applicant of his or her results on the examination.
 Notification to an applicant who fails to pass the examination shall include a statement of the applicant's scores on the examination and such other examination information as the committee shall from time to time determine.

 Art.
 VI-1A.
 PURPOSE.